• Home

 If you haven’t already by now, it’s time to start embracing those annual physicals provided by your physician.
 As we age, it becomes even more important to take advantage of the preventive health services available through Medicare or other health insurance such as free annual mammograms or cervical cancer screenings.
 Screenings are an important factor in catching and treating life-altering health problems early on.

-It’s also important to be getting regular STD testings as studies show that people, “55 and older are seeing an increase in sexually transmitted diseases (STDs).”
-The good news here is that Baby Boomers are enjoying active sex lives, which is an important component for enjoying a healthy lifestyle!
+It’s also important to be getting regular STD tests as studies show that people, “55 and older are seeing an increase in sexually transmitted diseases (STDs).”
+The good news here is that Baby Boomers are enjoying active sex lives, which is an important component of enjoying a healthy lifestyle!
 The bad news is, unfortunately, the harmful consequences of having unprotected sex.
 It’s likely that most individuals over the age of 55, without the risk of an unexpected pregnancy, are forgoing important safe sex practices.
 However, no matter how advanced technology gets, we are not invincible, and you can still get dangerous STDs at any age.
 That’s why it’s important to take all the necessary measures to ensure that you can (safely) enjoy all those unforgettable moments in life.

 Taking the time to focus on yourself isn’t selfish — it’s necessary!
 Life happens, but staying on top of your health will help make sure you don’t miss any more adventures.